willfurnass/sheffield_hpc/referenceinfo/connecting-ssh/mobaxterm.rst

 You should create a session profile for your login for each cluster by clicking *Session* in the top left, and then *SSH*.

 #.
 Enter the details for the cluster in the *Remote host* box, choosing ``stanage.shef.ac.uk`` or ``bessemer.shef.ac.uk``.
 #.
-Now click the *Specify Username* checkmark and enter your username.
+Now click the *Specify Username* checkmark and enter your username (all lowercase).
 #.
 Please ensure that the checkmark for *X11 Forwarding* is ticked or GUI applications will be unable to open.
 #.
 Please ensure that that *Use SCP protocol* is also ticked (or depending on MobaXterm version select *SCP (enhanced speed)* option from the *SSH-browser type* dropdown menu) .
 #.
 Now click *OK* to save your session profile.